shivannis/xandr-docs-public/xandr-docs/articles/monetize/managing-notification-recipients.md

 # Microsoft Monetize - Managing notification recipients

-From the Network menu, you can control who receives email notifications from Xandr for various alerts, including creative audit, object limit, inventory deactivation, and toolbar flag alerts using your notification settings.
+From the Network menu, you can control who receives email notifications from Microsoft Advertising for various alerts, including creative audit, object limit, inventory deactivation, and toolbar flag alerts using your notification settings.